xwhzz/model_fuse/README.md

 # Assumptions

-For an operator to be eligible for fusion, it must meet the following conditions:

-1. It has only one input, excluding `Constant` and `initializer` type tensors.
-2. It has only one output.
-3. The first dimension of both input and output shapes is annotated with "batch_size".

 Therefore, we must first perform a more accurate shape inference, i.e., `symbolic shape infer`.
 Run the following command:

 ```bash